fredrikaverpil/fredrikaverpil.github.io/_posts/2021-12-11-developing-with-apple-silicon.md

 tags: [macos]
 ---

 In software development, certain software were not designed to run on the ARM-based Apple Silicon.
 Thankfully, there are pretty nice workarounds.
-This blog post aims to serve as a notebook from my own issues and the solutions to them.
+Like for the rest of this blog, this post aims to serve as a personal notebook and so I can more easily share my findings.

 <!--more-->